williammilisic/cloudcloud.dev/index.md

 > I have wanted to start journaling for a really long time but have always come up with some reason or excuse not to.
 This time, I will try to make journaling to be about things, topics and aha-moments I encounter on a daily basis, that might also be interesting for others to learn about or discover.
 <br/>

+## 23 April 2023
+* Quote-for-saving: *"You can’t manage what you can’t measure.
+You can’t secure what you can’t see."*

 ## 22 April 2023
 * Been a few days without content.
 Blame it on vacation and coming back to work after vacation.
 Anyways, here we go off again.  <br/><br/>
 * It's been now 2 years at SEB, as I started in April of 2021 in the midst of the pandemic.
 Since day 1, it's been an eventful ride, with many highs and lows.
 Changing ways, practices and thinking in a nearly 170 years old institution requires patience, persistence, taking in different perspective and maintaining grit.
 Everyday has been a learning and growing opportunity and that's in essence what life is about, right?  <br/><br/>